Life Insurance for Uroxatral users.

 Because Uroxatral is a prescription medication designed to help folks who seem to be having difficulty urinating due to an enlarged prostate, one should not be surprised if they’re asked a series of questions about their Uroxatral prescription before being approved for coverage.

 Why do life insurance companies care if I’ve been prescribed Uroxatral?

 What you’re generally going to find is that most top life insurance companies aren’t all that worried about the fact that you’ve been prescribed Uroxatral.
 Instead, they are much more concerned with the fact that you have been diagnosed with an enlarged prostate, albeit caused by benign prostatic hyperplasia-BPH.

 As a result, what you’re likely going to find is that before having your life insurance application “processed” most (if not all) life insurance companies will want to know a little bit more about your situation prior to making any definitive decisions about whether or not to offer you a life insurance policy.

 What kind of information will the insurance companies ask me or be interested in?

-Nevertheless, we are dealing with folks whose official occupation is to worry so we really can’t blame them for wanting to ask a few questions such as:
+Nevertheless, we are dealing with individuals whose official job title is to “worry,” so we really can’t blame them for asking a few questions:

 - When were you first diagnosed with benign prostatic hyperplasia-BPH?